ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 draft: true
 ---

 In the past I've written the post [How to install .NET Core on a Windows server](https://ronaldbosma.github.io/blog/2020/05/07/how-to-install-.net-core-on-a-windows-server/) where I talked about a custom Azure Pipelines task that I've build.
 To test this task in an actual pipeline I used an Azure virtual machine that I created manually and kept around for this specific purpose.
 Everytime I wanted to test something I had to start the machine, test my task, log on to the server and check if .NET Core was installed successfully.
-And if I wanted to test a clean install I had to uninstall .NET Core first.
+If I wanted to test a clean install I had to uninstall .NET Core first.
+Which meant installing 3 different pieces of software for each supported .NET Core version.

 As you can see, a lot of manual steps were involved.
 So I automated this.
 I've created [a pipeline](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/provision-vm-in-environment-azure-pipeline.yml) that:
 1. Creates an Azure Pipelines environment in Azure DevOps.